wuqing1902/cybersecurity/google cybersecurity/theory.md

-# Module 2: Play It Save Manage Security Risk
+# Module 2: Play It Safe Manage Security Risk
 ## Overview

 This module focuses on managing security risks through structured frameworks, security controls, and organizational policies.
 It introduces key concepts such as the CISSP security domains, NIST Risk Management Framework (RMF), and the role of identity and access management in protecting assets.
 The module emphasizes how organizations assess, prioritize, and mitigate risks in real-world environments.